 Ramsgate, having a Royal Harbour (the only one in the country) it is perhaps not such a surprise that it developed into a classic seaside resort with wonderful Victorian buildings and crescents.
 Unfortunately the town has been in decline for some time and is often in a state of disrepair making it look a little sad.
 It has a rich maritime history.
 In the early days of the lifeboats, which were rowed by their crews, Ramsgate had the advantage of a Tug being based there, which was able to tow the lifeboat to incidents therefore beating their rivals from Margate, Deal and Walmer etc. This was a fantastic advantage to the crew, what heroes those lifeboat men were and continue to be so today.
 Today’s crews have very different equipment.
 Ramsgate’s current vessel is the Trent Class 14-02 Esme Anderson built 1994

 Victorian Ramsgate was a very special place, supporting many and varied attractions and would have been the Jewel of Thanet.

-The picture above shows Ramsgate Harbour and the South East and Chatham Railway Terminus turntable where the locomotives were turned.
+The picture above shows Ramsgate Harbour and the South East and Chatham Railway Terminus turntable where the locomotives were reversed.
 The Station was eventually abandoned, I understand because of accidents in the Dumpton Tunnel, not to mention the danger of locomotives not stopping and crashing the buffers onto the promenade.
 The Station became Merry England Amusement Hall/Park much enjoyed by the Author in the fifties.
-The picture below taken in the Spring of 2012 shows a very different picture.
-Sand bar revealed at low water adjacent to the now reopened Sun-Deck Restaurant suggesting a lack of dredging perhaps.
-The Royal Pavilion is now a Wetherspoon Pub and said to be one of the largest in the country.
+The picture below taken in the Spring of 2012 shows a very very run-down situation.
+Sun-Deck Restaurant on the Eastern Arm is now operating and The Royal Pavilion is now a Wetherspoon Pub and said to be one of the largest in the country.
 All credit to Wetherspoons for saving this Grade ll listed building.
-The old station/amusement site has been a failed building site for a decade and supports the Great Wall of Ramsgate.
+The old station/amusement site has been a failed building site for over a decade and enclosed by the Great Wall of Ramsgate.
 Ramsgate Council seem to be in the wilderness, which is a shame.
 With a little initiative it called become very special place once more.